JasonLiJT/HDR-backlight-driver/README.md

 # HDR backlight driver

-This driver library is designed to control TLC5955 LED drivers via Teensy 3.2 with serial communication protocol.
+This C++ library is designed to control TLC5955 LED drivers via Teensy 3.2 with serial communication protocol.

 The *Teensy_TLC_Control* sketch is the Teensy 3.2 client, and the *HDR-backlight-driver.hpp* is the driver library for your C++ program to run on your computer.